qLDPCOrg/qLDPC/README.md

   - `NoiseModel`: class for constructing expressive Pauli noise models, which map noiseless circuits to noisy circuits.
 Built-in subclasses include a single-parameter `DepolarizingNoiseModel` and a superconducting-inspired `SI1000NoiseModel`.
   - `SinterDecoder`: class to construct circuit-level decoders that are usable by [`sinter`](https://pypi.org/project/sinter).
   - `get_encoding_circuit`: circuit to encode physical states of qubits into logical states of a code, for example to prepare a logical all-|0> state.
 (Warning: current encoding circuits are not fault-tolerant.
 The construction of fault-tolerant encoding circuits is an [open issue](https://github.com/qLDPCOrg/qLDPC/issues/327).)
   - `get_transversal_ops`: logical tableaus and physical circuits for the SWAP-transversal logical Clifford gates of a code, constructed via the code automorphism method of [arXiv:2409.18175](https://arxiv.org/abs/2409.18175).
+Uses GAP by default, but can use MAGMA if passed `with_magma=True` argument.
 (Warning: exponential complexity.)
   - `get_transversal_circuits`: find a SWAP-transversal physical circuit (if any) that implements a given logical Clifford operation in a code.
+Uses GAP by default, but can use MAGMA if passed `with_magma=True` argument.
 (Warning: exponential complexity.)
 - `abstract.py`: module for abstract algebra (groups, rings, modules, and representations thereof).
   - Various pre-defined groups (mostly borrowed from [SymPy](https://docs.sympy.org/latest/modules/combinatorics/named_groups.html)).
   - Communication with the [GAP](https://www.gap-system.org) computer algebra system and [GroupNames.org](https://people.maths.bris.ac.uk/~matyd/GroupNames) for constructing [even more groups](https://docs.gap-system.org/doc/ref/chap50.html).